RedOneKH/UT-DS-KNIME-Advanced/README.md

 Task 3: Use K-Means for clustering based on price and average mpg.
 Set number of clusters to 4.

-Task 4: Denormalize price and average mpg using the normalization model created in task 2.
+Task 4: Denormalize price and average mpg using the normalization model built in task 2.

 Task 5: Join "body-style" and "drive-wheels" columns from the original dataset (the output of task 1 in review assignment 1) to the current set based on row IDs.